TomBoehm/micromdm_munki/README.md

 b) The Client sends a request to the api.py script
 There is no authentication, but we do check if the action is valid
-- only install if it is in managed_installs or optional_installs
+- only install if it is in managed_installs or optional_installs for that client
-- only remove if it is in managed_uninstalls or optional_installs
+- only remove if it is in managed_uninstalls or optional_installs for that client

 c) the api.py script tells micromdm to perform the requested action:
   - installApp